thingsboard/thingsboard.github.io/docs/services/trainings.md

 - Messaging between Devices
     - Messaging plugin overview
     - **Exercise:** Send message from one device application to another
-- Load Balancing, Scalability and Failover
+- Load Balancing, Scalability, and Failover
     - Use cases and platform capabilities overview